rkish3721/Eng3/README.md

 ## Distance_Sensor

 ### Description & Code
 For this assignment we had to first get the serial to print the distance from the distance sensor.
-Then we had to show this with a corresponding color.
+Then we had to show this with a corresponding color: in order going further from the sensor, red, then blue, then green.
+I wasn't able to figure out the second part.

 ```python
 import time